CXwudi/comp5903-easy-cucumber/README.md

 - Accept step definition class instances: Several `EasyCucumber.build()` methods can take the instance of your step definition class as parameter.
   In this case,
-  the cucumber will use your instance to run the step, instead of create a fresh new instance of the step definition class using Java Reflection API
+  the cucumber will use your instance to run the step, instead of creating a fresh new instance of the step definition class itself using Java Reflection API
   - For example, you can pass in `new MyStepDefinition()` instead of `MyStepDefinition.class` as the parameter to `EasyCucumber.build()`
   - This can be useful for **sharing states between different cucumber tests**,